isomerpages/govtech-stp/_travel-and-health-control-measures/02a-covid19-tests.md

 #### PCR Test before Departing to Singapore

-Depending on the travellers’ travel history and Safe Travel lane used to visit Singapore, travellers may be required to [take a PCR test within 72 hours](/health/faq/#inboundPDT) before departing to Singapore.
-Click [here](/arriving/overview) to find out details on the various Safe Travel lanes and requirements.
+Depending on the travellers’ travel history and Safe Travel lane used to visit Singapore, travellers may be required to take a PCR test within 72 hours before departing to Singapore.
+Click [here](/files/SHN-and-swab-summary.pdf) for the quick overview.

 <div id="price"></div>

 #### PCR Test in Singapore

 When a PCR test should be taken in Singapore will depend on the traveller’s country of departure/14-day travel history and [Safe Travel Lane](/arriving/overview) used.
+Click [here](/files/SHN-and-swab-summary.pdf) for the quick overview.
 The cost of the PCR test taken in Singapore will be borne by all travellers, as follows:

 <table>
   <thead>